MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 # Tutorial 3

 In this tutorial we will look at carbon-nitrogen mixtures.
-These compounds have historically garnered interest as possible candidates super-hard materials.
+These compounds have historically garnered interest as possible candidates for super-hard materials.
 They form complex covalently bonded solids at high pressures, which are recoverable down to ambient conditions.

 A recent study synthesised 3 carbon-nitrogen compounds, by laser heating under pressure, and solved their structures (https://doi.org/10.1002/adma.202308030)